Menu

 Paul Bannister, Chief Information Officer

-Picture of Paul Bannister, Interim Chief Information Officer
+Paul Bannister, Interim Chief Information Officer

 Paul was appointed chief information officer in 2019.
 Paul is a qualified accountant with 15 years' NHS experience and brings extensive experience in commissioning, financial and acute contract management to his current role.